How Labneh is made in our Dairy

-You can make Labneh yourself by draining yogurt.
-But of course it’s not that easy.
-In your own kitchen you have little influence on the temperature and the bacteria.
-Making your own Labneh can only be trusted if you consume the Labneh quickly.
-Labneh from the Zuivelarij can be kept for at least six weeks from the production day.
-Using some pictures, we show how our Labneh is made.
+You make Labneh yourself by draining yogurt.
+But it’s definitely not that simple.
+In your own kitchen, of course, you have very little control over temperature and bacteria.
+Homemade labneh can only be trusted when you consume it quickly.
+Labneh from the Zuivelarijwill keep for at least eight weeks from the day of production.
+How is our Labneh made?
+Based on some pictures, we’ll show you the production process.

-To drain your Labneh even better, it will be stacked and stacked again for another 24 hours.
-In the end, only 40% of the original yogurt remains.
-All the good thins of yogurt are now concentrated.
+To make your Labneh drain even better, stack it for another 24 hours.
+In the end, about 40% of the original yogurt remains.
+All the good of the yogurt has now concentrated.

-You can’t really call this homogenizing because in our Labneh, even firmer pieces remain visible.
-We pump the drained Labneh around with what is called in jargon a ‘lobe pump’ to make the mass more homogeneous without hurting the labneh structure.
-A delicate assignment.
+You can’t really call it homogenizing, because in our Labneh, firmer pieces remain visible here and there.
+We pump the leaked Labneh around with a“lob pump”, as it is called within the jargon.
+This way we make the mass more homogeneous, without hurting the structure of the Labneh.
+A delicate task.